 Spinal Cord Injury 101

 Spinal cord injury is usually the result of forceful trauma related to motor vehicle accidents, sports injuries, falls, or acts of violence.
-SCI is sudden and dramatic, and happens to an estimated 17,000 people a year in the United States, or about 1,200 new injuries a year in Southern California.
+SCI is sudden and dramatic, and happens to an estimated 17,000 people a year in the United States.
 Most injuries occur to men (about 80 percent) and mostly to people in their 20s.
 In recent years higher numbers of people 60 and older are becoming spinal cord injured, the result, apparently, of more active lifestyles across the lifespan.

 More than half of spinal cord injuries occur in the cervical area (neck), a third occur in the thoracic area (mid-chest), and the remainder occur mostly in the lumbar area (the lower back).
 Except in cases of gunshot or knife wound, the spinal cord is not usually cut, it is pinched, or bruised.